Why Two is a Great Team Size

 A team of two hits the sweet spot in productivity and skills.

 No time is wasted in meetings.
-When we do meet, we get things done.
-Decisions are made quickly; momentum is all there is.
+When we meet, we get things done.
+Momentum is all there is.

 When I started my software business in 2005, we were also a team of two.
-We completed our first project in a matter of weeks, including familiarizing ourselves with the Ruby on Rails framework.
+We completed our first project in weeks, including getting familiar with the Ruby on Rails framework.

 There is something special about teams of two.
-They hit a sweet spot in productivity and skills.
-They often outperform both teams of one and teams of three.
+They hit the sweet spot in productivity and skill.
+They are faster than teams of one or three.

 In a team of one, no one balances you out.
 If you take a wrong turn, no one corrects you.
-If you get stuck in a rabbit hole, no one helps you.
-If you drift into distractions, no one pulls you back.
-You can focus on your work, but what you miss is guardrails and perspective.
+If you get distracted, no one pulls you back.
+You work with focus, but not necessarily on the right thing.

-A team of three has more skills than a team of two, but at a steep price in overhead.
-The number of relationships triples, and what used to be a quick call has now turned into a scheduled meeting.
+A team of three has more skills than a team of two.
+However, with triple the relationships, the cost in overhead is steep.
+A quick call turns into a scheduled meeting.
+Decisions take longer.
 Put simply, you get 150% capability at 300% the coordination cost.
-You just introduced drag.

 So when you take on a challenging task, start with a team of two.
 Don’t mobilize an army.
 Be like Inspector Lebel.